 - Board trap: Use a board with risers to elevate it approximately 1 inch off the ground.
 Slugs and snails will hide underneath, check during the daytime.
 See: http://ucanr.edu/sites/CalSnailsandSlugs/Management/Traps/

 - Plastic bag trap: cut open a large plastic garbage bag to make a sheet of plastic.
 Then fold it in half over and over, sprinkling water in it each time.
-Place it in a shady cool area and weight it with a rock.
+Place it in a shady cool area and weigh it down with a rock.
 Adding dog or cat food to the trap will help attract semi-slugs.

 - Plastic pot trap (suitable for plant nurseries in particular): Place small 2-4 inch plastic pots upside down with an attractant such as a wet lettuce leaf inside.
 Scatter them around potting benches or garden beds

 Check the trap and record the slugs and snails seen.
-Pictures of the top, head and tail are very helpful!
+Pictures of the top, head, and tail are very helpful!

 Real-time survey method:

 - Water beforehand.
-If you are going out in the evening, water in the late afternoon or choose a warm rainy evening, this will encourage slugs and snails to come out and feed and will give you a better understanding of the slugs and snails around your home and garden.
+If you are going out in the evening, water in the late afternoon, or choose a warm rainy evening, this will encourage slugs and snails to come out and feed and will give you a better understanding of the slugs and snails around your home and garden.